Technical

 One reason to stick with the QTR workflow is that it uses the least coloured ink of the three workflows to produce black and white prints; Epson's Advanced Black and White mode uses slightly more colour than QTR and the colour driver uses slightly more coloured ink again.

 The advantage of using the Epson colour driver is that it is fully colour-managed.
 In QTR or Advanced Black and White, only luminance can be colour-managed (via an icc profile produced by the QTR-Create-ICC application).
 The more fiddly part is that getting a neutral hue on different papers requires careful examination of test prints, then making adjustments and more test prints (and getting a bit neurotic in the process).
 With the Epson colour driver and Datacolor's Spyder3 Print Extended Grays profiling targets, however, the job of getting a dead neutral print is done for us, as the workflow is completely profile-managed.
 One can also add profile-managed spit-tones if one wishes.
+Split toning is also available in Quadtone Rip and I've found that in some papers it makes a huge difference.

 I have made a comparison fade test to see how stability compares between the three workflows.